 Blogging in the current generation is easy, and it is why teachers should blog.
 In the present climate of isolation due to Coronavirus19 we have had a big shove into remote teaching and the need to use technology more.

 A Class Blog is an ideal way to get students involved and turn up to online classes.
 An easy way to start is to use Edublogs is a school friendly site that service thousands of schools worldwide with free blogging facilities for your class.

-In the last two years, statistics have shown that the use of technology in classrooms has been emphasized, having many students from all over the world taking online classes.
+In the last two years, statistics have shown that the use of technology in classrooms has increased, having many students from all over the world taking online classes.
 Despite this advancement, blogging in teaching has lagged, yet it is one technological concept that can significantly help in education.

-This is one of the best merits of blogging for an instructor and students.
+Global connections are one of the best merits of blogging for an instructor and students.
 It helps in flattening classroom walls.
 Blogging partnership, for instance, can contribute much to knowing topics such as history, geography, cultures, linguistics, seasons, internet safety, and attend global classes.

 With this tremendous change in methods of teaching, students interact more with internet accessories: tablets, computers, smartphones, and video chats software.
 Technology helps in motivating students to learn and reinforce the learning concepts.
 So, teachers, why not use it!